 They were produced between the 1960s and late 1980s and were originally classified ("Secret" or equivalent internal markings).

 These are not memoirs, they are not political speeches, they are not post-Soviet interpretations.
+They are internal instructional and analytical documents.

 How they became public